Kong/kongponents/docs/components/prompt.md

 String above the input field when `confirmationText` prop is present.

-Defaults to 'Type "{confirmationText}"" to confirm your action.' where the `{confirmationText}` part is replaced with the string passed through the `confirmationText` prop.
+Defaults to 'Type "{confirmationText}"" to confirm your action.' where `{confirmationText}` is replaced with the string passed through the `confirmationText` prop.

 <KButton @click="prompt6Visible = true">Prompt</KButton>
 <KPrompt